Bach på svenska (Bach in Swedish)

 Photo: Per-Åke Persson

-With our classical training as a base and with feet firmly in the Swedish folk music tradition, we invite Father Bach to dance his own dance side by side with the Swedish "polska".
-There is much common ground - melody lines, harmony sequences, accentuations, ornamentations and rhythmic inclinations - that together gives the groove to which both styles aspire.
-During the Baroque period the clear distinction between "classical" music and "folk" music, to which we are accustomed today, did not exist.
-There was a living tradition of dances that were sometimes written down, sometimes passed on orally.
-During the 18th Century, a part of Swedish church organists work was to play dance music with local folk musicians at weddings and other celebrations.
-It's undeniably a tantalizing thought that these musicians, often of foreign heritage, who could play notated music, maybe, just maybe, sometimes taught a Swedish folk musician a minuet, a bourrée or a courante from their homeland.
+With our classical training as a base and our feet firmly in the Swedish folk music tradition, we invite Father Bach to dance his own dances side by side with the Swedish polska.
+There is much common ground - melody lines, harmony sequences, accentuations, ornamentations and rhythmic inclinations - all giving a common shape or feeling to both kinds of music.
+During the Baroque period the distinction between 'classical' music and 'folk' music was not as clear as it is today.
+There was a living tradition of dances, only sometimes written down.
+During the 18th century it was an accepted part of a church organist's work in Sweden to play dance music with local folk musicians at weddings and other celebrations.
+It's a tantalizing thought that these musicians, often of foreign heritage, who could play notated music, maybe - just maybe - could have taught a Swedish folk musician a minuet, a bourrée or a courante from their homeland.
 Maybe even something from the hands of Johann Sebastian...
-How would a Swedish fiddler have played Bach?
+And in what way, one wonders, would a Swedish fiddler have played Bach?

 Lisa Rydberg, baroque violin, Gunnar Idenstam, harmonium organ.